Connect with others who understand.

 Written by Annette Gallagher

-A cancer diagnosis can be distressing, but advanced non-small cell lung cancer (NSCLC) brings unique challenges and uncertainty.
-NSCLC is considered advanced when it has metastasized — that is, spread beyond its original location to other areas of the body.
+A cancer diagnosis can be distressing, but stage 4 (stage IV) non-small cell lung cancer (NSCLC) brings unique challenges and uncertainty.
+Stage 4 NSCLC is considered advanced cancer that has metastasized.
+This means it has spread beyond its original location to the other lung, the mediastinum (the space between the lungs), the heart, or other parts of the body outside of the chest, even if it hasn’t spread to the lymph nodes.

-Knowing what to expect as treatment begins, understanding your prognosis, and communicating openly with your doctor can help manage the anxiety and emotions of an advanced NSCLC diagnosis.
+Knowing what to expect as lung cancer treatment begins, understanding your prognosis, and communicating openly with your doctor can help manage the anxiety and emotions of a stage 4 NSCLC diagnosis.

 What Is NSCLC?